 - Founded in 1844 and opened to students in 1848, the University of Mississippi, affectionately known as Ole Miss, is the flagship institution in the State of Mississippi.

 - Ole Miss is located in Oxford, Mississippi, about 80 miles (130 km) south of Memphis, Tennessee.
-The wooded campus covers nearly 1,000 acres and includes 220 major buildings.
+The campus covers 3,497 acres and includes 220 major buildings.
 Additional campuses are located in Southaven, Tupelo, and Jackson, Mississippi.

 - The University is home to many national research centers, the Croft Institute for International Studies, the Sally McDonnell Honors College, and the Center for Southern Culture.